1coderookie/KobraGoNeoInsights/docs/hardware/printhead.md

     - If you want to print filaments that are more abrasive, you probably want to go with nozzles made from plated copper, stainless or hardened steel, ruby sapphire nozzles and so on.
 Check out the web for further and more specific informations about what to choose.

 ### Cleaning the Nozzle
 If you need to clean the nozzle during the printing procedure to take off excessive amount of melted filament or if the nozzle is clogged, mind the warnings from above and check out the following steps in the expandable block below.

+However, keep in mind that nozzles are consumables though, they won't last forever.
+So get yourself some good quality nozzles right away so that you can easily replace a nozzle which is too clogged or where the tip may already be harmed.
+A harmed tip may also cause artefacts like stringing for example, so also keep that in mind if you suddenly see yourself confronted with weird and unexplainable printing behavior (in terms of quality).

 ??? example "Cleaning the Nozzle"

     - For cleaning the nozzle and getting rid of excessive filament during the printing process or right before printing starts as the extruder is heating up, just use a long and thin wooden stick like a skewer.
 A wooden toothpick also works fine - just make sure you don't burn yourself as it may be a bit short.
+    - Before and after each print I recommend to wipe away the melted filament at the nozzle with a paper towel or a cloth - but *don't burn yourself!* This procedure keeps the nozzle clean and the rest of the filament won't burn black onto the brass which makes it hard to remove later.
+    - If the nozzle is already too smeared and has too much filament burnt onto the surface to be cleaned with a paper towel, you can use a small brass brush.
+Be careful though to not harm the tip of the nozzle by scrubbing too hard across it!
+Be careful to *not* touch any wires or contacts during brushing at it may cause a shortcut and blow off your mainboard!
+So I'd suggest you heat up the nozzle and then turn off the printer before starting to brush.
+    - If the nozzle is clogged, using a needle with the correct diameter to stick it into the hot nozzle for cleaning it sometimes works.
+Just stick in in the heatened up nozzle and poke around.
+Be careful to not harm the tip of the nozzle though!
+    - You can also use certain filament which is made for cleaning.
+You load it and let it run through.
+    - If the nozzle is clogged and therefore the cleaning filament can't run through, you could also try to do a "cold pull".
+To do so you load the cleaning filament and manually push it into a bit.
+Then let the nozzle cool down and rip out the filament.
+You may have to repeat this procedure a few times until the cleaning filament can run through again.
+However, be careful not to rip off the filament by doing the cold pull as you then definitely have to disassamble the hotend.
-    - Using a needle with the correct diameter to stick it into the hot nozzle for cleaning it sometimes works.
-If you still encounter problems with the flow of the filament though or if you even can't load new filament, most likely the little PTFE tube inside of the heatbreak is clogged.
-Scroll down to the "disassambling" section where you'll find a little guide about how to get it out and clean it.
+    - If you still encounter problems with the flow of the filament though or if you even can't load new filament, most likely the little PTFE tube inside of the heatbreak is clogged.
+Scroll down to the "Disassambling" section where you'll find a little guide about how to get it out and clean it.
+    - If you took out the nozzle from the heater block and can't get it clean, try to put in acetone and let it sit there - the longer the better (I'd say minimum 24hrs).
+This method works especially great with ABS as that just dissolves, but it also works at least a bit with other types of filament like PLA (although not as good as with ABS at all) and makes it a bit softer.
+Then you can try to poke the filament out.
+This also works with the heater block and the heatbreak if you want to clean them also.
+Make sure to rinse them with water before installing though.

 ### Changing the Nozzle
 If you need to change the nozzle, mind the warnings from above and check out the following steps in the expandable block below.